RookieToExpert/interview/My_Self/centric.md

 And because this is SaaS, it also requires clear communication and driving resolution across internal teams while maintaining business impact awareness for the customer.
 In other words, the role is both technical and advisory.

-3. What are your long-term career goals?
+3. What are your long-term career goals? 你未来的职业规划？

 - 回答：
 My long-term path is to evolve from technical support into a more solution-oriented role — potentially Senior Support Engineer, Solution Consultant or Product Specialist — where I can not only fix technical problems but help customers optimize workflows and adoption.
 This role is the right step because it gives me exposure to real product lifecycle processes and customer business logic, not just infrastructure or platform issues.

-4. What are your strength and weakness?
+4. What are your strength and weakness? 你的强项和弱项？

 - 回答：
 My key strengths are structured troubleshooting, communication clarity, and customer empathy.